egon89/java-monorepo/java-io/java-io.md

   - In UNIX operating systems, each mounted file system is represented by a file store
   - In Microsoft Windows, each volume is represented by a file store

+## Manipulating files and directories
+- The `deleteIfExists` method:
+  - It doesn't throw the `NoSuchFileException` when a file doesn't exist
+    - It's useful when we have multiple threads deleting files, and you don't want to throw an exception just because one thread did so first
+  - But, it throws the `DirectoryNotEmptyException` and `IOException` exceptions

 ## I/O Stream
 - A stream is a sequence of data